What Happens if I Fail to Pay a Fine?

 to help you avoid further legal penalties or fine enhancements.

 A knowledgeable litigator, like the attorneys at Hager & Schwartz, P.A., will know which tactics to employ in order to protect your best interests and rights.
-At Hager & Schwartz, we have helped numerous clients who have failed to pay their fines in Florida.
+At Hager & Schwartz, P.A., we have helped numerous clients who have failed to pay their fines in Florida.
 By choosing our law firm, our clients were able to work with their courts to pay their fines and avoid further criminal prosecution.

 If you failed to pay a fine, contact a Miami Probation Violation Attorney today to receive your initial case consultation.